Magnetic interactions in the tripod-kagome antiferromagnet Mg$_{2}$Gd$_{3}$Sb$_{3}$O$_{14}$ probed by static magnetometry and high-field ESR spectroscopy: Synthesis, Sample Characterization and Experimental Details

 Magnetization measurements were carried out with Superconducting Quantum Interference Device (SQUID) magnetometers by Quantum Design (SQUID-VSM and MPMS-XL).
 The field dependence of the magnetization was recorded at $T=300$\,K and $T$\,=\,2\,K in a range of $\mu_0H\,=\,0-7$\,T, while the temperature dependence of the magnetization was recorded in zero-field cooled mode at $\mu_0 H=20$\,mT in a range of $T\,=\,0.5-300$\,K. In the low temperature range of $T\,=\,0.5-2$\,K, also the field-cooled mode was employed and $\chi(T)$ measured at $\mu_0 H$\,=\,$0.02-5$\,T. A commercial Helium-3 insert was used for measurements below 2\,K.

 Electron spin resonance (ESR) measurements were conducted using a Bruker EMX X-band spectrometer, which operates at a microwave frequency of 9.6\,GHz in magnetic fields up to 0.9\,T, within a temperature range of $T=4-295$\,K. For the ESR experiments at higher frequencies and fields, a vector network analyzer from Keysight Technologies (PNA-X) together with extensions from Virginia Diodes were employed, covering a frequency range of $70-330$\,GHz.
-In order to generate high magnetic fields up to 16\,T at various sample temperatures, a magnetocryostat from Oxford Instruments was utilized.
-Temperature dependent spectra were recorded at temperatures in a range of $T=3-40$\,K. Before mounting the sample into the high-field ESR setup, the powder was diluted with epoxy to prevent residual interaction of the powder particles as well as orientation of the powder particles along a preferred axis.
+In order to generate high magnetic fields up to 16\,T at various sample temperatures, a cryomagnet from Oxford Instruments was utilized.
+Temperature dependent spectra were recorded at temperatures in a range of $T=3-40$\,K. Before mounting the sample into the high-field ESR setup, the powder was diluted with epoxy to prevent residual interactions of the powder particles as well as an orientation of the powder particles along a preferred axis, in contrast to the magnetization measurements, where a loose powder sample was used.
 To carry out measurements in a broad frequency range, an oversized waveguide without a resonating cavity is used in the high-field ESR experiments.
 Possible distortions of the ESR lines due to the complex impedance of the quasi-optical path of the setup can be minimized by the vector network analyzer which measures both the amplitude and the phase of the transmitted signal, as well as by accounting for both absorptive and dispersive components in the analysis of the ESR lineshapes~\cite{lineshape_formulas,Kendall2003}.